 Intuition is an immediate understanding or knowing something without reasoning.

 HOW can I make Intuitive Eating work for me?

 The first step may be to not label it intuitive eating.
-This is because once something is labeled as a way of eating it can easily turn into a diet.
 Try phrases like normal eating, working with my body, or eating to feel good.

 But the biggest tip to help you work with your body’s intuition is to:

 >> Get more connected to your body in general.